ElmahCoreEx/ElmahCoreEx/README.md

-# What is it
+# About

 This is a fork of the [ElmahCore](https://github.com/ElmahCoreEx/ElmahCoreEx) project, with changes for PR's that were sitting idle.
-It should be an almost slot in replacement for ElmahCore 2.1.2.
+It should be an almost slot in replacement for ElmahCore v2.1.2.

 See changelog.md for differences

-**Please note:** I was unable to locate source code for the front end, in ElmahCore the front end commits are all [minified}(https://github.com/ElmahCoreEx/ElmahCoreEx/issues/77).
-I consider this a huge warning sign for the continuation of the front end without source code.
+**Please note:** The source code for the front end appears non-existant, in ElmahCore the front end Vue SPA files are all [minified](https://github.com/ElmahCoreEx/ElmahCoreEx/issues/77).
+Consider this a warning sign for the continuation of the front end without a rewrite WITH SOURCE.
+Sourcemaps may have enough content to obtain the code but this has not be investigated.

+The interfaces and namespaces have been kept the same.

 # License